-Colleagues in Capita continue to produce the quarterly publication 'Reducing the Risk of Flooding in North Tyneside'.
+Colleagues in Capita continue to produce the quarterly publication 'Reducing the Risk of Flooding in North Tyneside' which is distributed to North Tyneside residents.

 As flood alleviation schemes are developed, local engagement will continue to ensure that ward members and residents are fully involved in, and informed of the plans.